carolinecappello/tombo-phenology/README.md

 Data and code from Cappello and Boersma 2021 Ecology

 Cappello, C. D., and Boersma, P. D. 2021.
 Consequences of phenological shifts and a compressed breeding period in Magellanic penguins.
-Ecology.
+Ecology. https://doi.org/10.1002/ecy.3443

+This repository mirrors the Zenodo archive: https://zenodo.org/record/4658311#.YMzUrzZKg-Q

 __Contact for questions about this dataset:__
 Caroline Cappello